 Who Should Attend

-Compliance Officers should attend this session.
-In addition, all personnel with responsibilities for mortgage lending, including management, lenders, and processors should attend.
-Senior management, auditors, and others should also consider joining us for this session.
+Compliance Officers and Auditors should attend this session of the first quarter CBC Program.
+In addition, all personnel with responsibilities for managing the mortgage process at all levels, including senior management and others should also consider joining us for this session.

 Who Should Attend